 The signs and symptoms of low testosterone are as follows:

 There is a natural decline in testicular function with age which is associated with a concomitant decline in testosterone.
 This is common in males but is not healthy.

-The decline in testosterone and in the other hormones is the prelude to the degenerative diseases which afflict men as they age, such as heart disease, arthritis, obesity, high blood pressure, adult onset diabetes and cancer.
-While these diseases may occur in younger individuals, their incidental with age and the associated decline in hormones.
+The decline in testosterone and other hormones is the prelude to the degenerative diseases which afflict men as they age, such as heart disease, arthritis, obesity, high blood pressure, adult-onset diabetes, and cancer.
+While these diseases may occur in younger individuals, their incidental to age and the associated decline in hormones.
 Counterfeit testosterone has also been linked to severe liver disorders including liver cancer.